Capitol Hill station: Station layout

 Capitol Hill station consists of a single island platform located 65 ft below street level, in the vicinity of Broadway and East John Street in Seattle.
 Two sets of escalators and elevators lead upward from the platform to two mezzanines at the north and south ends of the station, connecting to three surface entrances.
 The north entrance is located at the southeast corner of Broadway and East John Street; the south entrance is on Barbara Bailey Way (formerly East Denny Way) between Broadway and Nagle Place and has a direct elevator to the platform.
 The west entrance is located on the west side of Broadway to the south of East Denny Way, connected by a 163 ft tunnel under the street.

 The station's underground structure is 540 ft long, 80 ft wide, and 75 ft deep.
 Capitol Hill station houses most of the University Link tunnel's support systems, including power, communications, and ventilation.
 The platform level forms a tall vault through the use of horizontal steel trusses that span 45 ft across the station box.
 The entrances incorporate large ventilation shafts and clerestory windows to allow natural light into the ticketing hall.
 Hewitt Architects designed Capitol Hill station to be utilitarian while maintaining the neighborhood's vibrancy.
 It features finishes of exposed concrete, as well as ceramic tiles and terra cotta trellises.
-The general cleanliness of the station has been criticized due to the presence of litter and discarded items near the escalators and pigeons around the entrances.
+The general cleanliness of the station has been criticized due to the presence of litter and discarded items near the escalators.
+A population of pigeons have left droppings around Capitol Hill station's entrances; Sound Transit installed bird control spikes to move them away from pathways and began trapping pigeons for off-site release in 2023.